EZRA-DVLPR/610_proj/README.md

 indicating that there is a maximum possible number of true clauses of 8, as well as the truth value assignments to variables x1, x2, x3, x4 respectively as TTTF

 > [!NOTE]
 > x1 through x4 are defined and used in the output.
-Notice it contains the truth assignments needed to attain the max SAT
+Notice it contains the truth assignments needed to attain the max SAT.

 # COMP 610 Project 2 Description